 In the second part of this volume, Daniel Harrington interprets Jude and 2 Peter as confronting crises in the late first century that were perpetrated by Christian teachers who are described polemically as intruders in Jude and as false teachers in 2 Peter.
 In confronting the crises within their churches, the authors appeal frequently to the Old Testament and to early summaries of Christian faith.
 While Jude uses other Jewish traditions, 2 Peter includes most of the text of Jude as well as many distinctively Greek terms and concepts.
 It is clear that for the authors, despite their different social settings, what was at stake was the struggle for the faith.

-Daniel J. Harrington, SJ, is a professor of New Testament at Boston College School of Theology and Ministry in Cambridge, Massachusetts.
+Daniel J. Harrington, SJ, (1940-2014), was a professor of New Testament at Boston College School of Theology and Ministry in Cambridge, Massachusetts.
 He has written numerous works, including What Are We Hoping For?
 New Testament Images, Why Do We Hope?
 Images in the Psalms, and Jesus Ben Sira of Jerusalem: A Biblical Guide to Living Wisely, all published by Liturgical Press.
-Harrington is editor of the Sacra Pagina series, for which he also authored The Gospel of Matthew and coauthored The Gospel of Mark.
+Harrington was the editor of the Sacra Pagina series, for which he also authored The Gospel of Matthew and coauthored The Gospel of Mark.

-Donald Senior, CP, is president of Catholic Theological Union in Chicago, where he is also a member of the faculty as professor of New Testament.
-He is the general editor of the acclaimed Catholic Study Bible (Oxford University Press, rev. ed., 2006), coeditor of The New Interpreters Study Bible (Abingdon Press, 2003), and editor-in-chief of The Bible Today.
+Donald Senior, CP, (1940-2022), was president of Catholic Theological Union in Chicago, where he was also a member of the faculty as professor of New Testament.
+He was the general editor of the acclaimed Catholic Study Bible (Oxford University Press, rev. ed., 2006), coeditor of The New Interpreters Study Bible (Abingdon Press, 2003), and editor-in-chief of The Bible Today.
 His publications include the four-volume The Passion series (Liturgical Press), Jesus: A Gospel Portrait (Paulist Press, rev. ed., 1994), What Are They Saying About Matthew?
 (Paulist Press, rev. ed., 1996), and a commentary on the Gospel of Matthew (Matthew.
 Abingdon Press, 1998).
-He is past president of the Catholic Biblical Association of America.
+He was a past president of the Catholic Biblical Association of America.
 In 2001 Pope John Paul II appointed him as a member of the Pontifical Biblical Commission and he was reappointed in 2006 by Pope Benedict XVI.